yicone/hotel/README.md

 To use local `.localhost` domains, you need to configure your network or browser to use hotel's proxy auto-config file or you can skip this step for the moment and go directly to http://localhost:2000

 [__See instructions here__](https://github.com/typicode/hotel/blob/master/docs/README.md).

+> **Note:** On some modern browsers (like Chrome) and operating systems, `*.localhost` domains may be forced to resolve to `127.0.0.1` via DNS, bypassing the PAC file or proxy configuration.
+If you encounter this issue, you can access your apps via `http://localhost:2000/app-name`.

 ### Add your servers